 How to Serve

 Turn the Instant Pot off, remove the lid and let the soup cool for 5-10 minutes before serving.
-This stew is delicious served with a crusty bread for dipping into the broth.
+This stew is delicious, especially served with crusty bread for dipping into the broth.

 How to Store